 My academic research focuses on the interrelations between science, technology, society and nature (see Publications).
 In my PhD thesis I analysed transdisciplinarity in river science with an eye on the governance of science and the transformation of landscape through theory and technology.
 A similar analysis of coastal science followed.
 Their comparison allowed me to draw conclusions on the co-production of biodiversity restoration and flood defense in the Netherlands, and to assess effects of neoliberalism in science.
 A contribution to a European project on agri-environmental problems (CRêPE) focused on the role of research in environmental action as experienced by organisations in the Netherlands.
 In France, I contributed to several interdisciplinary assessments of climate engineering.
 In my analysis of stratospheric climate geoengineering I made use of a particular lens in technology assessment to scrutinize speculative promise.
 The analysis also builds on insights from the environmental humanities.
-A project in collaboration with colleagues in India focused on socio-ecological issues and controversies around the Polavaram multipurpose megadam (publication forthcoming).
+A project in collaboration with colleagues in India focused on socio-ecological issues and controversies around the Polavaram megadam (publication forthcoming).

-Employers and affiliations
+Former employers and affiliations

 VU Amsterdam, Institute for Environmental Studies (IVM), Department of Environmental Policy Analysis (affiliation)